 Employees tend to prefer being paid weekly because it’s the most frequent of all the major pay schedules.
 They don’t have to work very long before receiving a paycheck, and this can help them manage their finances better.
 However, it can be more costly for employers who use pay services that charge per payroll; it can also create more work, especially if employers manually run their payroll each week and/or have to collect timesheets and perform paycheck calculations.

 How often do most employers pay their employees?

 According to the United States Bureau of Labor Statistics, most employers pay their employees biweekly.
 This is 36.5% compared to private businesses that pay weekly, coming in at a close 32.4%.
 Semimonthly is much less frequent, and monthly is most rare.

 Choosing the payroll schedule that best suits your business is essential, and following it consistently is even more important.
 Our payroll calendars and charts make it easy to track the beginning and end dates of your pay cycle along with your pay dates, so you never miss payday or run payroll for the wrong period.

-If you want an easy way to pay your employees according to the type of pay schedule you choose, consider Gusto.
-You can choose from the four major payroll schedules and even setup multiple pay schedules if needed.
-Sign up for a free 30-day trial today.
+If you want an easy way to pay your employees regardless of your pay schedule, consider SurePayroll.
+You can choose from the four major payroll schedules and even set up multiple schedules if needed.
+Start a 30-day free trial today.